 WEEKLY MESSAGE

-ON THE MESSAGE THIS WEEK: USING YOUR TONGUE/ WORDS CORRECTLY
+ON THE MESSAGE THIS WEEK: LESSON FROM THE ANTS

-Have a peaceful week in Jesus' Name, Amen.
+Have a blessed week in Jesus' Name, Amen.

 (Article/ extract from ucb, wordfortoday)